-The following activity is part of a series we’re creating to support students, teachers, and caregivers, during this unprecedented time.
-Read more about the project here.
-If you try this activity with your student(s), we’d love to see what you do.
-Share your journey via the #Inspired2Learn hashtag on your preferred social platform.
+Click for more Inspired2Learn activities like this one.
+If you try this activity with your student(s), we’d love to see what you do; share with the #Inspired2Learn hashtag on your preferred social platform!

 Created by: Aleta Margolis